spikeekips/mitum-doc/readthedocs/docs/contest/case-voting-failure-timeout.rst

 :Expected actions:

-    * Each node stops the consensus process and changes it's state to *Joining*.
+    * Each node stops the consensus process and changes its state to *Joining*.
     * Each node will request *VoteProof* to the others.

-Proposing
+Failure Of Proposing
 --------------------------------------------------------------------------------

 :Under situation: